Creating ASP.NET Web Projects in Visual Studio 2013

 If you want a different authentication method than what the template provides by default, click Change Authentication.

-The remainder of this article provides more information about these choices and introduces Bootstrap, one of the new features in the Visual Studio 2013 templates.
+The remainder of this article provides more information about the available templates and their options.
+The article also introduces Bootstrap, the layout and theming framework used in the templates.

 Visual Studio 2013 Web Project Templates

 Visual Studio uses templates to create web projects.
 A project template can create files and folders in the new project, install NuGet packages, and provide sample code for a rudimentary working application.
 Templates implement the latest web standards and are intended to demonstrate best practices for how to use ASP.NET technologies as well as give you a jump start on creating your own application.